Northerly Island: Transformation from an airport into a park

 In 1994, Mayor Richard M. Daley announced plans to close the airport and build a park in its place.
 In 1996, the Chicago Park District, which owned Northerly Island, refused to renew the airport lease.
 The city briefly closed the airport from the expiration of the lease in October 1996 through February 1997 when pressure from the state legislature persuaded them to reopen the airport.

 Ultimately on the night of March 30, 2003, Mayor Daley ordered city crews to make the runway unusable by bulldozing large X-shaped gouges into the runway surface in the middle of the night.

 Daley defended his actions by claiming it would save the City of Chicago the effort of further court battles before the airport could close.
 He claimed that safety concerns required the closure, due to the post-September 11 risk of terrorist-controlled aircraft attacking the downtown waterfront near Meigs Field.

 While aviation interests and commentators decried the move, supporters of the park believe it was in the city's best interest for the land to be a park.

 In 2005, an outdoor concert venue opened on the northern part of Northerly Island.
 Originally named Charter One Pavilion, it was expanded in 2013 and renamed to First Merit Bank Pavilion, and as of January 2017 it is named Huntington Bank Pavilion.

 In December 2010, the Chicago Park District unveiled its framework plan for Northerly Island, to be completed over the next 20–30 years.
 The planned park would provide a variety of uses year-round with ecology and education central themes.
 A reef would be built, and the park would be designated into zones of "passive" and "active" relating to the amount of human activity.

 In 2015, a 40-acre park opened on the southern part of the island.
 The park features a concrete trail for walking and bicycle riding, a lagoon, and landscaped wildlife habitats.

 Today

 Northerly Island's nature preserve is meant to revitalize the environment that was originally there.
 The new park is now home to migratory birds and natural wildlife.
 To protect its new inhabitants, dogs are not allowed on the park.

 The mile of paved paths has no lighting to create as natural of an environment as possible.
 The park is open until 11:00 PM, and it is advised by park security to bring a flashlight.

 The park is home to many of Illinois' natural wildlife, including monarch butterflies and herons.
 The park's 5-acre lagoon welcomes many kinds of animals.
 To make the park as inviting to these animals as possible, over 11,000 shrubs and 400 trees were planted.

+The creation of the lagoon led to considerable weakening of the eastern shore of Northerly Island.
+Stones were piled high enough to hamper the view of Lake Michigan.
+Erosion continued, destroying and closing most of the east side trail.
+The city has plans for repairs but no timetable.